If you want to create an online presence you need to understand keywords and I know the best SEO tool to do just that.

 Next, let’s look at one of the keywords I targeted for this blog post – namely “rank my blog”: Now that’s more realistic!

 My blog may not have that many backlinks (if you post all of your content on social media, you start to rack these up pretty quick by the way) and I’ve got some work to do on my word counts but I can compete with that Alexa ranking for sure.

 This is I want page 1 position 1.
 The lower you go, the easier it gets.
 Usually, you have ~10 on page 1 and if you’re on page 1, you’re in a great spot to get traffic.

 Next, I like the brainstorming tab where I can look at recent trends.
 This tells me what people have been looking up a lot and things that are viral right now:

 It also includes Amazon best sellers if you’re an Amazon affiliate!

 #3: Site Ranking Tracker

-You have this same functinality in theory in Google Search Console, but it’s a lot less user friendly and it will only show you what you are ranking for (not what you’re TRYING to rank for and seeing if it’s actually working).
+You have this same functionality in theory in Google Search Console, but it’s a lot less user-friendly and it will only show you what you are ranking for (not what you’re TRYING to rank for and see if it’s actually working).